savostin/task/api/README.md

 # API
 ## Getting Started
-### In the project directory, you can run:
+### Navigate to the project directory and run the following commands:

 ##### `npm i` to set up the project
 ##### `npm start` to start the server
 ##### `npm test` to run API integration tests

-API server enveironment variables:
+API server environment variables:
 * TOKEN_KEY - token encryption salt
-* API_PORT or PORT - API webserver listening port
+* API_PORT or PORT - port number to which the API web server is listening
-* DB_FILE - sqlite database file
+* DB_FILE - SQLite database file

-The API provides following services:
+The API provides the following services:
 * **User registration** */register*
 	* HTTP method: **POST**
 	* Input parameters: